udda/multiload-ng/README.md

 * Multiload-ng can filter which source to show in suitable graphs
 * ...and so on

+Not enough?
 Try it in your system and you won't come back!

 ### Q: Doesn't a system monitor use system resources by itself?
 A: Yes.
 This is true for every system monitor.
 That's why resources usage from Multiload-ng is kept to a negligible level.